6 Best Budget Toilets Under $200 in 2023 – Reviews & Top Picks

 You’ll notice that some toilets even have a “power-wash” flush.
 This helps keep the bowl cleaner, longer, and will prevent any undesirable hand scrubbing.
 If you’re looking to save yourself the hassle of frequent toilet bowl cleanings, this feature is a must.

-With its near-perfect combination of efficiency and power at an amazing price, the Kohler 528361 K-3977-0 Toilet receives our highest recommendation.
+With its near-perfect combination of efficiency and power at an amazing price, the Kohler 528361 K-3977-0 Toilet receives our highest recommendation on our list of best toilets under $200.
 For any home installation, it should be the first toilet you consider.